 From Broke to Budget Boss: How to Take Control of Your Finances in 90 Days

-Let’s face it—being broke is exhausting.
-You’re constantly juggling bills, dodging overdraft fees, and wondering how payday feels like a pit stop instead of a solution.
-But here’s the truth: you can take control of your money—and you can do it in just 90 days.
+Let’s be real—being broke is exhausting.
+Between juggling bills, dodging overdraft fees, and daydreaming about that elusive payday, it feels less like a solution and more like a welcome distraction.
+But here’s some good news: you can take control of your finances, and you can do it in just 90 days.

 This isn’t some fairy tale.
-With the right plan, mindset, and a few simple habits, you can transform your finances—and your confidence.
-Let’s break it down.
+With the right mindset, a solid plan, and a few simple habits, you can transform your financial situation—and boost your confidence while doing it.
+Ready?
+Let’s break it down step by step.

 Week 1–4: Get Real with Your Money